open-telemetry/opentelemetry-operator/docs/api.md

-TargetAllocator indicates a value which determines whether to spawn a target allocation resource or
+TargetAllocator indicates a value which determines whether to spawn a target allocation resource or not.

 <table>
     <thead>